 Car Accident Settlements in White Plains, NY

-The way your settlement goes will depend on the strength of your evidence and your attorney’s negotiation skills.
-Our White Plains, NY car accident attorneys have the negotiations skills to fight for the best settlement possible.
+How your settlement goes will depend on the strength of your evidence and your attorney’s negotiation skills.
+Our car accident attorneys have the negotiation skills to fight for the best settlement possible.
 If you have overwhelming evidence supporting your claims, the defendant might be more willing to compromise and agree to pay more as part of the settlement.
-If you have weaker evidence, you might have to fight harder for compensation.
+You might have to fight harder for compensation if you have weaker evidence.

 Call Our White Plains, NY Car Accident Lawyers

-After a car accident, you deserve to recover in peace.
-Worrying over mounting bills and debt is the last thing you need.
-Our White Plains, NY car accident lawyers can help you get the compensation you need.
-Call The Martello Law Firm, PLLC at (914) 685-6950 for a free case review.
+Our car accident lawyers can help you get the compensation you need.
+Call The Martello Law Firm, PLLC at (914) 415-5696 for a free case review.